SamanMahmoudi/AlbumViewPictrure/README.md

 # AlbumViewPictrure
-Deploy an album view for showing picture to change background of your application
+Deploy an album view for showing picture to change background of your application by QML